 Electronic products are made up of numerous parts.
 This list of features needs to be created, checked, and even audited regularly if your organization is responsible for manufacturing and distributing any electronic product.
 It cannot be ignored.

-In a complete layperson's terms, the Bill of Materials (BOM) could be considered the "shopping list" of any given electronic product manufacturer.
+The Bill of Materials (BOM) could be considered the "shopping list" of any given electronic product manufacturer in a complete layperson's terms.
 It should contain everything necessary to make sure that you get the parts you need for your product.

 Let's compare the tech industry to the service industry.
 Would the proprietors of any given business in the service industry not come up with similar lists?
 Of course, they would.
 They essentially have their version of a BOM, which assists them when they need to order supplies or hire staff.

 It is no different when it comes to electronic product manufacturers.
-Although some of the items on their list may be different, it is still essential for them to create one.
+Although some of the items on their list may be different, it is still essential to create one.

 An example of a bill of materials

 Let's say that a client contacts you and wants you to create and build about 100 circuit boards for a new mobile device going through beta testing.
-What many would incline doing is to prepare to order whatever materials they believe they may need for all 100 circuit boards.
+Many would incline to prepare to order whatever materials they believe they may need for all 100 circuit boards.

 It is not the right approach and is where creating an accurate bill of materials would save much money and unexpected complications after production has begun.
 Instead, it would be much more useful to take exactly one of these circuit boards, detecting only one of the required content, then make a list of materials and operations necessary to produce it.
 Here is an example of what this might look like: